Furnace Service and Cleaning

 How Much Should I Expect to Pay for a Furnace Tune Up?

 Pricing for furnace service and maintenance will vary widely from dealer to dealer, for a number of reasons.
 Some dealers will provide a more in-depth service with stated performance guarantees, while others might do a more basic service at a special rate to generate new business.
 Both approaches can yield the desired result of keeping your furnace heating system performing well as long as the service is provided by a reputable HVAC contractor.
-A Carrier® furnace dealer can quickly and easily give you a quote for heater service and get you scheduled for your annual maintenance.
+A Carrier furnace dealer can quickly and easily give you a quote for heater service and get you scheduled for your annual maintenance.

 Furnace Repair or Replace?

 A regular furnace tune up can maximize efficiency and provide longer lasting home heating.
 However, there are times when a simple maintenance call can identify an issue that will require a significant investment to remedy.
 Then, it’s decision time.
 Do you make the expensive heating tune-up and enjoy continued comfort from your current heating system?
-Or, do you make an even bigger financial commitment to replacing the furnace?
+Or, do you make an even bigger financial commitment and consider buying a furnace?
 The decision to repair or replace is up to you, and often it’s a matter of comparing the cost of the furnace repair, taking into account the age of the equipment, versus the cost of a new furnace that likely offers higher energy efficiency and comes with warranty coverage.

 There is no easy answer, but many use the rule of thumb that if a repair adds up to around 50% of the cost of a new furnace, replacing it is probably a better solution.
 If the current system has not incurred other major repairs, is in otherwise excellent condition, and issues that led to the breakdown can be identified and remedied, repairing the unit can make a lot of sense as well.